Protected Work

 iPadOS-native patterns

-Using native interactions — split views, drag-and-drop, contextual menus — so the tool felt at home on the device, not like a web app in a frame.
+Using native interactions like split views, drag-and-drop, and contextual menus, so the tool felt at home on the device.
+Not like a web app in a frame.

 04 · Validate